fbascheper/tensorflow-js-workshop/docs/instructions.md

    Don't forget to implement both ``// TODO`` from the snippet above.
    You can use this [hint](./hints.md#Implementing-setSampleHandler) if you need it.

-   In conjunction with the ``handler()`` function from the previous step, this will ensure that a frame is read from the WebCam when a UI button is pressed and associated with the class label given by the button.
+   Note: in conjunction with the ``handler()`` function from the previous step, this will ensure that a frame is read from the WebCam when a UI button is pressed and associated with the class label given by the button.

-   Note: left, right are labels 0, 1 respectively.
+   Left, right are labels 0, 1 respectively.

 7. Reload the application, add samples from the web cam and verify that the number of samples increases as expected.